Slavery and Freedom

 Following the revolt, more severe legislation was enacted.
 On December 10, 1712, “An Act for Preventing Suppressing and Punishing the Conspiracy and Insurrection of Negroes and other Slaves” was passed.
 “Every Negro Indian or other Slave” declared guilty of arson, rape, mutilation of white people or murder of whites as well as “Negro, Indian or Mallatto [mulatto] Slave” was to “suffer the pains of Death in such manner and with such circumstances as the aggravation or enormity of their Crimes . . . shall merit and require.”

 Almost three decades later, what was presented as a “Negro plot” shook New York.
 In March and April 1741, several buildings had gone up in flames.
-Mary Gordon, a white teenaged indentured servant, claimed that the fires were the result of a conspiracy by blacks led by her employer, white tavern keeper John Hughson.
+Mary Burton, a white teenaged indentured servant, claimed that the fires were the result of a conspiracy by blacks led by her employer, white tavern keeper John Hughson.
 The plan, according to her, was to kill whites, take over the city, and make Hughson king.
+“Spanish Negroes”, illegally enslaved, and some white workers were also involved.

 More than 150 individuals were arrested.
 Among them were at least twelve men and women who were Akan (from Ghana.)
 They bore the names Quack (Kweku), Quamino (Kwabena), Quash (Kwesi), Kajoe alias Africa (Kodjo), Cuffee (Kofi), and Cuba (Akua, a female).
-In the end, between May and August, thirty blacks and four whites were executed for their role in the alleged conspiracy.
+In the end, between May and August, thirty blacks and four whites were executed.
 Eighteen black men, two white men, and two white women were hanged; two black men were gibbeted; fourteen were burned at the stake; and seventy were deported to Hispaniola, Portugal, Suriname, Madeira, Curacao, Newfoundland, and St. Thomas.

 Some scholars dispute the claim that there was any conspiracy; they attribute the panic to white hysteria.
 But historian Craig S. Wilder finds that “the events of 1741 had a distinctive African pattern. . . .
 It becomes more likely that it was the persistence of African traditions that allowed the 1741 conspirators to dominate so many people, white and black, and drag Manhattan to the brink of revolution.”
 For historian Thomas J. Davis, “The murderous events sprang from authentic causes—not simply spurious charges. . . .
 The source of the tragedy lay in the tangled undergrowth of the society’s self conception where people were directed to see others not as themselves but as greater or lesser, good or evil, depending on their class, color, origin, or religion.
 A world of prejudice and injustice ensnared the New Yorkers of 1741, and not them alone, in rumors of revolt.”